- PWD Overview

 • Be significantly restricted in your ability to perform daily-living activities

 • Require assistance with daily living activities from

 – An assistance animal

 Your PWD benefit (rate) is based on your specific family situation.

 The PWD benefit is made up of 3 parts: a shelter amount, support amount (for daily living necessities) and a transportation allowance.

-For more details, check out the Benefit Rate Chart on our Resource Page.
+For more details, check out the Benefit Rate Chart on our Resources page.

 It depends on your family situation.
 For example, a single person can earn up to 9600 a year without it affecting their disability benefit.

-Check out the "Annual Earnings Exemption" column on the Benefit Rate Chart on our Resource Page for more details.
+Check out the "Annual Earnings Exemption" column on the Benefit Rate Chart on our Resources page for more details.

 Note: To be eligible for income assistance or disability assistance, a family unit's net income must note equal or exceed the amount of income assistance or disability assistance that would be payable to a family unit of that size and composition.